mobileappdevhm20/team-project-team_6/README.md

 ### Conclusion

-1. Started with a sprint backlog of 11 Tasks
+1. The sprint started with a backlog of 11 tasks
 2. Different components contributed by different team-members 2.1.
 Significant overhead in merging/keeping everything in sync
-3. Implementation has two Entities, three DAOs, a converter-class and a Database-Singleton
+3. The implementation has two entities, three DAOs, a converter-class and a singleton for the database
-4. Implementation constists of five fragments, one of them, the archive, uses a RecyclerView with an Adapter that's bound to the applications ViewModel
+4. The implementation constists of five fragments, one of them, the archive, uses a RecyclerView with an Adapter that is bound to the applications ViewModel
 5. The applications ViewModel offers asynchronous (e.g. non-blocking) access to the database and is available through a factory